• Reading

 If you’re not familiar with STEM this stands for Science Technology Engineering and Math.
 The series will host a variety of hands-on, minds-on activities for encouraging more STEM!

-For more STEM Articles here at The Educators’ Spin On It, I recommend:
+For more STEM Articles here at The Educators’ Spin On It, It:

 • STEM Books for Children